FAQ & Hot Topics

 A decision of the Board of Variance is final (Section 542 Local Government Act).
 If the application is denied, the applicant may elect to submit an independent Development Variance Permit application to the Board of the Regional District of Nanaimo.
 The applicant should first consult with staff at the Planning Department.

 The Board of Variance meets the second Wednesday of every month if there is a current Board of Variance application to be heard.
 The meetings are held at 4 pm in the first-floor Committee Room at the Regional District of Nanaimo office, 6300 Hammond Bay Road, Nanaimo.
 There is a deadline for the submission of applications prior to each Board of Variance meeting.
 See the current Board of Variance Schedule found in the application form listed on the Bylaws, Policies, Forms & Maps page.

 Temporary Use Permits

 Where a use is not allowed on a property due to zoning, an option is to apply for a temporary use permit.
-Temporary use permits can be used for short term uses, like a sales office for a condominium development, or a food truck.
+Temporary use permits can be used for short-term uses, like a sales office for a condominium development, or a food truck.
 In addition, they can be used to “test drive” a new use, prior to applying to permanently amend a zoning bylaw.
 Where the trial goes well, a zoning amendment application can be made without also amending the OCP, where the use is not supported.
-Temporary use permits are good for up to 3 years, and can be amended to allow for up to an additional 3 years.
+Temporary use permits are good for up to three years and can be amended to allow for up to an additional three years.
 Contact planning staff to discuss your proposal and to determine if this is an option supported by the applicable OCP.

-How do I establish a business or a use in an area where it’s not currently allowed?
+How do I establish a business or use in an area where it’s not currently allowed?